-You can practice them in the warm-up phases and after your exercise sessions or independently when you need or are provoked.
+You can practice them in the warm-up phases and after your exercise sessions or independently when you need it or provoke it.

-For you to enjoy its benefits, keep each movement between approximately 10 and 20 seconds.
+To enjoy its benefits, keep each movement for approximately 10 to 20 seconds.

-When you propose to train the results that arrive, arrive
+When you set out to train the results that come, come

-Whether you achieve a physical goal sooner or later depends on factors such as your genetics, age, gender, and lifestyle.
+Whether you achieve a physical goal sooner or later depends on factors such as your genetics, age, gender and lifestyle habits.

-But if you can be sure of something, it's that if you do it consistently, your body will change.
+But if you can be sure of one thing, it is that if you do it consistently your body will change.

-So trust yourself, sculpt your body at your pace and don't compare yourself to anyone.
+So trust, sculpt your body at your own pace and don't compare yourself to anyone.

-Set yourself realistic goals because if you think you'll turn 180° in a few weeks and it doesn't happen, you're going to lose motivation.
+Set realistic goals because if you think that you will make a 180° turnaround in a few weeks and it doesn't happen, you will become demotivated.

 It will also help you with the support of a professional nutritionist and trainer.
 Together they will make the perfect match between the most suitable routine according to your physical conditions and the diet that suits you so that you do not lose your efforts.

-And no matter how much impetus you have to continue, please rest.
+And no matter how much momentum you have to continue, please rest.